DomMc97/Applied-Maths-MSc-Thesis/docs/Cluster Visualisations/B/ReadME.md

 The notebook containg the investigation into cluster B.

 ## GAM_score
-The GAM score for the cluster A.
+The GAM score for the cluster B.

 ## MSOA_ran_df
 A Geodataframe containing information of a random clustering of the same number of communities of B at an MSOA resolution.